 \subsubsection{Analysis of NAVER}

 The Perception, Logic Reasoning, and Logic Answering modules in NAVER invoke self-correction when no valid target is found, effectively forcing an object prediction.
-To evaluate performance on the no-target split, we disable this behavior in all three modules and adopt an \emph{early-exit} policy that stops the pipeline when ``no target'' is detected.
-We report TNR and FPR on the gRefCOCO testA no-target set, and TPR on the RefCOCO testA set.
-As shown in Table~\ref{tab:naver_ablation}, removing self-correction yields high TNR but low TPR.
-The module-wise frequencies of early exits (i.e., which module identifies the no-target case) are summarized in Table~\ref{tab:naver_frequency}.
-Notice that \emph{Logic Answering} employs InternVL2~\citep{chen2024far}, which is strong but incurs substantial execution-time overhead.
+To evaluate performance on the no-target split, we disable this behavior in all three modules and adopt an \emph{early-exit} policy that stops the pipeline when ``no-target'' is detected.
+We report TNR on the gRefCOCO testA no-target set, and TPR on the RefCOCO testA set.
+As shown in Table~\ref{tab:naver_ablation}, disabling self-correction improves TNR but at the cost of TPR.
+The module-wise distribution of early exits---indicating which component identifies the target's absence)---is summarized in Table~\ref{tab:naver_frequency}.
+This analysis is intended to isolate no-target behavior and does not reflect the default official setting.